-All riders/teams must declare to the FIM Technical Steward the make and type of fuel to be used during practices and race(s), upon presentation of the riders' motorcycle(s) at the initial Technical Verifications.
-See also: Art.
-63.04.2 Race fuels
+Riders/teams must declare to the FIM Technical Director (or the FMNR Chief Technical Steward when there is no FIM Technical Director appointed) the make and type of fuel to be used during practices and race(s), upon presentation of the rider/team's motorcycle(s) at the initial Technical Verifications.
+They are also recommended to provide a certificate issued by the fuel company which certify that the fuel has been tested and is in conformity with FIM specifications.